VMware Workspace ONE and Horizon Reference Architecture Overview

 With Workspace ONE Intelligence, organizations can easily manage complexity and security without compromising a great user experience.

-With Horizon, VMware offers simplicity, security, speed, and scale in delivering on-premises virtual desktops and applications with cloud-like economics and elasticity of scale.
-With this latest release, customers can now enjoy key features such as:
+With Horizon 8, VMware offers simplicity, security, speed, and scale in delivering on-premises virtual desktops and applications with cloud-like economics and elasticity of scale.

-JMP allows components of a desktop or RDSH server to be decoupled and managed independently in a centralized manner, yet reconstituted on demand to deliver a personalized user workspace when needed.
-JMP is supported with both on-premises and cloud-based Horizon deployments, providing a unified and consistent management platform regardless of your deployment topology.
-The JMP approach provides several key benefits, including simplified desktop and RDSH image management, faster delivery and maintenance of applications, and elimination of the need to manage “full persistent” desktops.
+Horizon 8 allows components of a desktop or RDSH server to be decoupled and managed independently in a centralized manner yet reconstituted on demand to deliver a personalized user workspace when needed.
+Horizon 8 is supported with both on-premises and cloud-based Horizon deployments, providing a unified and consistent management platform regardless of your deployment topology.
+This approach provides several key benefits, including simplified desktop and RDSH image management, faster delivery and maintenance of applications, and elimination of the need to manage “full persistent” desktops.

 - Just-in-Time Desktops – Leverages Instant Clone Technology coupled with App Volumes to accelerate the delivery of user-customized and fully personalized desktops.
 Dramatically reduce infrastructure requirements while enhancing security by delivering a brand-new personalized desktop and application services to end users every time they log in.